-It is possible for individuals and families from different parts of the world to immigrate to Canada within just a few months through the immigration system called Express Entry.
+Individuals and families from different parts of the world can immigrate to Canada within just a few months through the immigration system called Express Entry.
 From its introduction in 2015, Express Entry has become one of the most popular immigration systems not only in Canada but all over the world.

 Note: In this article, we use the terms applicants and candidates interchangeably, though they refer to the same individuals.